Steps of the eviction process in Delaware:

 Step 6: Constable Returns Property to Landlord

 If the tenant leaves their personal possessions on the premises, the landlord may remove and must store their possessions at the evicted tenant’s expense.
-The possessions shall be stored for seven days.
+The possessions shall be stored for 7 days.
 If the tenant does not claim their possessions, it shall be considered as abandoned.

 Delaware Eviction Process Timeline